 - The top social media channels for marketers.

 Content marketing is a long-term strategy.
 If you are going to implement content marketing, make sure you do your research and define your goals.
 In this section, you’ll learn significant facts about content marketing, such as:

-- How much it costs compared to traditional marketing.
+- How much does it cost compared to traditional marketing?

-- How big the gap of conversion rates is between content marketing adopters than non-adopters.
+- How big the gap in conversion rates is between content marketing adopters and non-adopters.

 - What to do and not to do in your content marketing campaign.